ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-task-list/readme.md

 ## Technical Note: SSR (Server-Side Rendering) Considerations

-The Ontario Task List component is SSR-compatible but includes some client-only behavior.
+The Ontario Task List component supports server-side rendering, with a few considerations:

-- To avoid hydration mismatch, **always pass a valid `headingLevel` prop**.
-Acceptable values: `"h1"`, `"h2"`, `"h3"`, `"h4"`.
-An invalid value will be replaced with `"h2"` on the client.
+- **Heading level validation:** Always pass a valid `headingLevel` (`"h1"`–`"h4"`).
+Invalid values are replaced with `"h2"` on the client.
-- **Task counts are calculated after hydration and are not rendered during SSR**.
-If you require stable output for task totals in SSR, consider rendering them statically with props.
+- **Hydrated-only behaviour:** Task counts are calculated after hydration and are not rendered during SSR.

 ### SSR-safe example: